 What Are Managed Investments?

-The idea is that the professional management team is a bunch of very smart guys and gals, and being very smart guys and gals, they can get you a better return than you could get by just buying an index fund.
+The idea is that the professional management team is a bunch of very smart guys and gals, and being very smart guys and gals, they can potentially get you a better return than you could get by just buying an index fund.
 Care to guess how often that happens, consistently?
 Less than 5% of the time, according to records, and that doesn’t include all of the funds that are eliminated or merged due to underperformance.

-So – the first “wrong” with investing in managed mutual funds is that you’re taking a chance that your smart guys and gals (the managers of the fund you’ve chosen) will happen to be in that top 5% that beats the index investment.
+So – the first “wrong” with investing in managed mutual funds is that you’re taking a chance that your chosen smart guys and gals (the managers of the fund you’ve chosen) will happen to be in that top 5% that beats the index investment.
 And you’re paying something like four times (or more) in expenses to get there.
 But people still love a gamble, and so managed funds remain very popular.
 But why?

 Under The Covers

 Mutual fund companies introduce lots of funds every year.
 As an example let’s say a fund company introduces ten new funds in the year.
 Each fund has a fair-haired boy (or girl) managing the fund, and the manager does his or her level best to produce a good return.
-For the most part, since these funds haven’t been marketed to the public, the fund company puts some of their own money in the fund; this is called “incubation”, it’s a way for a fledgling fund to build a track record before investment of a lot of money in marketing.
+For the most part, since these funds haven’t been marketed to the public much, the fund company puts some of their own money in the fund; this is called “incubation”, it’s a way for a fledgling fund to build a track record before investment of a lot of money in marketing.
 At the end of the year, nine of the ten new funds have poorly underperformed, but one of the funds outperformed the indexes by a wide margin – let’s say it’s by more than 20%.

 The Interesting Part

-After the second year where the manager just squeaked out a positive result, not wanting to lose investors’ funds, she becomes more conservative – now she begins to more closely track the index against which her fund is compared, rather than whatever magic was used to produce the first year’s stellar results.
+After the second year where the manager just squeaked out a positive result, not wanting to lose investors’ funds, she becomes more conservative.
+Now she begins to more closely track the index against which her fund is compared, rather than whatever magic was used to produce the first year’s stellar results.
 At the end of this year, the fund doesn’t quite meet the index’s return, but it’s pretty close (until you take out the additional 1% of expenses).
 But again, the marketing points out that, over a three-year period, this manager has outperformed the index by almost 7%.
 Again – you’d be a dummy to not invest with that kind of result, right?

 And so it goes… eventually this fund’s returns each year are always coming up just short of the index, and after a good run of five years, the fund is folded into the next best thing.
 Lather, rinse, repeat…